illinois-cs241/assignment-docs/extreme_edge_cases.md

 #### Example

 Let's say there are five good implementations and five bad implementations.
 If you correctly say all five good are good, then you'd get +5 points.
 If you correctly identify three of the bad ones as bad, then you would get +3 for those and -2 for incorrectly labeling the others.
 In this case, you'd get a 6/10.

+## Notes
+- Always make sure that your code works on the `release` build, since we test your code on `release` builds.
+- Always use the `debug` build to debug your code.
+The `release` build comes with compiler optimizations and can be harder to debug.
+The debug build also allows you to view source code in GDB.
+- **Memory errors are bad, very bad.** They often are the sources of undefined behavior in your code.
+Any code with memory errors in it should always be assumed to fail until they are fixed.
+- Always make sure that your assignments are free from memory errors and memory leaks.
+- C-string manipulation is a decent part of some future assignments.
+Take a moment to familiarize yourself with ASCII characters, C-strings and the `string.h` library.

 Good luck!